 Mitchell first began donating blood at age 17 when he was in the Air Force, and it quickly became a habit.
 “It only takes a couple of hours, and once you build it into your life, it just happens,” said the Mountain View resident.
-As a retired pilot, he travels often but makes sure to stay clear of malaria-risk areas, which would defer him from giving blood for one year.
+As a retired pilot, he travels often but makes sure to stay clear of malaria-risk areas, which would temporarily defer him from giving blood.

 He recalled attending a survivors’ dinner about 10 years ago where one blood recipient got up and thanked the blood donors in attendance by saying, “I’m here, you’re here and that’s good.”
 That’s his bottom line, Mitchell said.
 Donating is a small inconvenience, but it means the world to someone in need.